 One of the key things that people in administrative roles have to deal with is paperwork.
 Nearly 50% of their workload consists of handling different types of paperwork.
 What is even more interesting to note is that paperwork tends to reduce productivity by 39%.
 Additionally, many professionals spend nearly 3 to 4 hours handling simple paperwork and reports.

 With speech recognition, this process can be greatly streamlined and relieve professionals of overload.
 It also frees up time and allows them to accomplish the other tasks, which usually get pushed aside because of the heavy workload.

 Working in the Field

 For professions where a person must be on the field, outside of an office, it is not always possible to bring a note pad or tackle paperwork while they are out.
 For them, speech recognition software makes it possible to record notes on the fly and have them ready for printing, editing or refining when they reach the office.

-This is an extremely useful feature that professionals like journalists, construction professionals, people working in a machine shop and more make use of frequently.
+This is an extremely useful feature that professionals like journalists, construction professionals, people working in an outdoor environment and more make use of frequently.
 What’s even more interesting to note is that with the use of smartphones that have voice recognition systems like Siri, Alexa or even Cortana, a lot of people don’t have to carry special recording devices with them.